WorldEditAxe/HypixelDiscordBridge/README.md

 5. Save the text file and start the bot using `npm main.js`.
       Protip for Linux users: Install `screen` and run `screen npm main.js` to start the bot without it automatically shut down when you quit Terminal or close your SSH session.
 6. Invite your bot to your server and you're done!

+### Commands

+`$` - The bot's prefix
+`$help` - Displays the help message.
+For normal members, there won't be any commands (as all of them are moderator-only) `$gkick` - Kicks the specified guild member.
+Requires the kick members permission in ingame-guild and requires the command user to have the kick members permission.
+`$ginvite` - Invites the specified user.
+Requires the invite members permission in ingame-guild and requires the command user to have the kick members permission.

 # Contributions
 Pull requests are welcome.
 For major pull requests, please describe a rough summary of your push and why you would like for us to approve it.